mikechen66/GPU-Parallel-Program-Development/CUDA-Thrust/README.md

 }
 ```

-This code sample computes the sum of 100 random numbers in parallel:
+This code sample computes the sum of 100 random numbers in parallel as follows.

 ```
 #include <thrust/host_vector.h>